omar-elaqqad/JBook-Project-with-Jalios-JEE/README.md

 ![image](https://github.com/omar-elaqqad/JBook-Project-with-Jalios-JEE/assets/80116765/c733b458-87ba-4c78-a379-e6e1ba17eac3)

-Books are represented by cards showcasing the image and the title.
+Books are represented by cards showcasing the image ,the title , description and the 'See Also' feature based on books from the same genre..
 A marker appears at the top of the cards for books currently borrowed.

 Clicking on a card triggers the display of the book.
 The book details include information about the book, the themes, the borrowing history, and associated comments.